Connect with a certified trainer for free

 Ankle Impingement (Posterior) Causes, Symptoms & Treatment

-Posterior ankle impingement is a condition that generates pain in the back of your ankle, especially during activities that require pointing your toes down.
-This condition happens when soft or bony tissue between the shin bone (tibia) and the heel bone (calcaneus) gets compressed.
-This causes plantarflexion pain and inflammation.
+Ankle impingement (posterior) is a condition that causes pain in the back of the ankle, particularly during movements that point the toes downward.
+It occurs when soft tissue or small bony structures between the shin bone (tibia) and heel bone (calcaneus) become compressed, leading to inflammation and discomfort.

 What causes Ankle Impingement (Posterior)?

-Posterior ankle impingement is most common in these sports:
+Posterior ankle pain is most common in the following sports:

-• Ballet/Dance – often referred to as a ballet dancer’s ankle due to its frequency in this population.
+• Ballet/Dance: Often called “ballet dancer’s ankle” due to its frequency in this population.

 Symptoms

-Athletes with posterior ankle impingement usually feel sharp plantarflexion pain in the back of their ankle, especially when performing activities requiring their ankle to bend downwards.
-This plantarflexion pain may be particularly evident when dancing, kicking a ball, or walking downhill.
-Common symptoms also include:
+Athletes with posterior ankle pain usually experience sharp pain in the back of the ankle during plantarflexion, especially when performing activities that require the ankle to bend downward.
+This pain is often noticeable when kicking, running downhill, or performing similar movements.

-• Pain that recedes to a dull ache when resting
+• Pain that eases to a dull ache at rest

-• Tenderness to touch at the back of the ankle
+• Tenderness when touching the back of the ankle

 When to see a doctor